Wonchan-Kim/Obsidian_CS/School/CMPT403/Class notes/Principle.md

 ---
 # CIA
 Confidentiality ( information is secret)
-Integrity (Information/system is not tampered) Availability (System is usable)
+Integrity (Information/system is not tampered) - not changed/modified
+Availability (System is usable) - legitimate user can access to the service